 We ask for continued patience with our staff and COVID team as we adapt to ever-changing information and try to make the best decisions in planning, especially since some events require advanced planning.
 If you have any questions, please feel free to contact the church office at 626-1334 or by email at firstname.lastname@example.org.

-Within our office setting, we do not require mask usage in common areas, however, we will ask that staff and visitors be respectful and wear masks when entering an individual’s office or desk area.
+Within our office setting, we encourage the use of masks according to the current CDC guidelines.
+We will ask that visitors be respectful and wear masks when entering an individual’s office or desk area.